What are the top traits of millionaire traders?

 Traits of Millionaire Students: they have the ability to step back and really evaluate what they are doing wrong and what they are doing right.
 Even though this can be hard to do, they see the benefits in identifying what is working and what is not, because this can help them improve themselves and improve their trading.

 8. Perseverance.
-This one is no big surprise, but my best millionaire students have the ability to stick with it, even when things get hard.
+This one is no big surprise, but my best students have the ability to stick with it, even when things get hard.
 Things do get complicated and hard at certain points in every trader’s career.
 The ones that rise to the top are the ones who can weather these storms and stay on their path.

 It’s easy to be discouraged when things are not going as you’d like, or not as quickly as you’d like.
 But if you can keep on believing in yourself and staying committed to your goals, then you only have great places to go from here.

 Truthfully, there’s no way that a single list could represent every positive trait that my students possess (that would take a book!).
 However, this is a great primer on some of the characteristics that are common to some of my most successful students, and strong indicators that they will have a fruitful career.
-By building up these traits in yourself, your chances of attaining success will improve, too.
+By building up these traits in yourself, your chances of attaining success can improve, too.

 How many of these traits do you have?
 Be honest with yourself and me in the comments section below!